kwonjunhyuk9/skema/docs/deployment.md

 - Dependency installation is also handled by default during the deployment process.
 - Environment variables must be added manually.
 - Every push to your Git repository automatically triggers a Preview deployment.

 ---

+## 🔗Using Supabase

+- In Vercel, open Integrations and install Supabase.
+- Connect your project and link or create a Supabase project.
+- Verify environment variables in Vercel.
+- Add server-only keys as protected if needed.
+- Redeploy to apply environment variables.
+- Set Auth redirect URLs for your Vercel domains.
+- Run migrations and enable RLS as needed.
+- Test on a Preview URL and monitor logs.

+---